Skip to content

 Some functions accept edge weights as a third column.
 These include:

-• onager_pth_bellman_ford — shortest paths with negative weights
+• onager_pth_bellman_ford: Shortest paths with negative weights

-• onager_pth_floyd_warshall — all-pairs shortest paths
+• onager_pth_floyd_warshall: All-pairs shortest paths

-• onager_mst_kruskal — minimum spanning tree
+• onager_mst_kruskal: Minimum spanning tree (Kruskal's)

-• onager_apx_tsp — traveling salesman approximation
+• onager_apx_tsp: Traveling salesman approximation

 Pass weights like this: